10 Easy Coldwater Fish for a Small Tank

 Medaka, also known as Japanese ricefish, comes from East and South-East Asia.
 They are still relatively rare outside of Asia but, for those who have already discovered these fish, they make great pet fish for novice owners and community aquariums.

-Japanese ricefish are docile, very hardy, and quite easy to care for.
-Japanese ricefish are very hardy, they are some of the easiest fish to breed for a novice.
+Japanese ricefish are docile and easy to care for.
+Japanese ricefish are very hardy and they are some of the easiest fish to breed for a novice.

 As a bonus, these dainty fish are active and fun to observe, so they are a good species for new fish owners and households with children.